sacca97/blerp/README.md

 ```
 If successful, the logs should be similar to the previous one, with a partially zeroed-out LTK and no errors (i.e., status=0).

-## Real-World Device Testing
+## Real-World Device Testing {#real-world-testing}

-The commands are identical to the previous sections, but the parameters are device-specific.
+Commands and expected execution times are identical to the [Controlled Environment Testing](#test-controlled), but the parameters are device-specific.

-### Peripheral Impersonation
+### Peripheral Impersonation {#pi-real}

 1. Pair a Peripheral (e.g., a BLE mouse) with the victim Central.
 Once paired, turn off the Peripheral or move it out of range.
 2. Configure the board to spoof the legitimate Peripheral.
 The address can be recovered from the Central's list of paired devices.
 The address type and device appearance must also match the actual one (e.g., 962 for mice, 961 for keyboards, or [others](https://www.bluetooth.com/specifications/assigned-numbers/)).

-3. The commands are the same as those used for controlled environment testing, although the parameters are different, so we will not repeat them.
+3. The commands are the same as those used in [Controlled Environment Testing](#test-controlled), although the parameters are different, so we will not repeat them.
 The attack will start as soon as the _advertise_ command is issued, as the victim Central will attempt to auto-reconnect to the Peripheral.

 The attack is successful if the Peripheral logs report completed events with status=0, indicating success.
 The legitimate Peripheral should no longer work with the Central even when turned back on.
 ```bash